 - For the pastry: in a bowl place the soft butter and sugar.
 Beat until clear and creamy in consistency (this is called creaming).

-- Add the eggs and the vanilla essence, beat until united (do not beat too much).
+- Then add the eggs and the vanilla essence, beat until combined (do not beat much).

 - Add a third part of the whole wheat flour and mix with a spoon or spatula.
 Then add the rest of the whole wheat flour.
 Mix and unite without kneading.
 Remember this is shortcrust pastry (a type of soft dough that breaks easily) and if you knead a lot, gluten develops and this will give the dough elasticity and you will not get the good result.